What is Short Cycling?

 Why Care about Short Cycling?

-This rapid state-change adds unnecessary stress on the system, reducing its lifespan and efficiency.
-In addition, it can mean that the air-conditioning running off the chiller, or the power-tools connected to the air-compressor will under-perform.
+This rapid state-change adds unnecessary stress on the magnetic coils of a motor with high surge currents and prevents adequate heat dissipation, ultimately reducing its lifespan and efficiency.
+In addition, it can mean that the air-conditioning running off the chiller or the power-tools connected to the air-compressor will under-perform.
 The occurrence of short cycling is not only terrible for the device health specifically, but it can also be a root cause for high energy usage and waste.

 What is Motor Current Signature Analysis?